 Next time you’re in a collaborative ideation session, scan the room.
 If everyone looks like you, or works in the same functional area, or gets information from the same sources, you may be in trouble.
 Because same old perspectives will just lead to the same old results.

 SOLUTION: If you’re trying to think differently, make sure at least one new person is present.
-Don’t be limited by geography – search out products (like our Nureva™ Span™ system and new HDL300 audio conferencing system) that will make your remote contributors feel like they’re in the room with you.
+Don’t be limited by geography – search out products (like our Nureva™ Span™ software and HDL300 audio conferencing system) that will make your remote contributors feel like they’re in the room with you.

 3. Ill-designed spaces